Make sure you know how long you have to return unwanted food and gifts this Christmas to ensure you're not left out of pocket.

 Can I get a refund at a supermarket?

 But can you return food?
-And what is you're dissatisfied with what you bought?
+And why are you dissatisfied with what you bought?

 Here's a list of the big supermarkets and their refund policies.